-The app is free to download then you can choose bundles depending on your preferences, such as the Dubai 2020 option for £85 or the Fine Dining option for the same price.
+The app is free to download then you can choose bundles depending on your preferences, such as the Dubai Classic option or the Fine Dining option.
 You’ll need a Wi-Fi or 3G connection to redeem offers.

 Before you buy any packages, take a look through the potential offers and savings attached to them to ensure you save more than you’ve paid.

 Before the mega malls and supercars, Dubai was a pearling and trading village set around the Creek.
 The Sheikh Mohammed Centre for Cultural Understanding leads walking tours of the narrow sikkas (alleyways) and restored barjeels (wind towers) of the Al Fahidi district, followed by a no-holds-barred Q&A session on local culture (£20pp with tours on Saturdays at 9am and Sundays, Tuesdays and Thursdays at 10:30am).